Skip to content

 Other partners include The PARKnership, Scenic Hudson and New City Parks.
 The architecture firm MASS Design Group created preliminary designs for the project.

 The project will occur in phases, as funding becomes available.
-The first phase will begin in 2022.
+The first phase of improvements were completed in June 2023.

 share your thoughts!